-Compotoncy 0 = Not 1 = Implementing 2 = Implementing 3 = Implementing Competency Implementing Basic Practices Proficient Practices Exemplary Practices Using principles and research related to resilience and risk factors that affect student learning and mental health.
+Competency 0 = Not 1 = Implementing 2 = Implementing 3 = Implementing Competency Implementing Basic Practices Proficient Practices Exemplary Practices Using principles and research related to resilience and risk factors that affect student learning and mental health.
 Candidate responds to immediate problems without efforts to prevent mental health concerns or improve student learning.
 Candidate identifies prevention and intervention practices to address precursors to learning and behavioral problems.
 And provides evidence of their participation in evidence-based prevention and intervention practices that address specific precursors to specific learning and behavioral problems (e.g., school completion, truancy, bullying, and school violence).
 And uses data to evaluate the effectiveness of evidence-based prevention and intervention practices to inform future practices.
 Using principles and research related to resilience and risk factors that promote multitiered prevention efforts.
 Candidate does not engage in multi-tiered prevention efforts.
 Candidate engages in multi- tiered prevention efforts (e.g., academic and behavior screening) to support student learning, behavior, and social emotional development.
 And uses data from multi-tiered prevention efforts to support school staff in designing interventions to meet students' needs.
 And uses data to evaluate the effectiveness of multi-tiered prevention efforts that support student learning, behavior, and social-emotional development in the school community.
 Application of principles and research related to resilience and risk factors that utilize evidence-based strategies for effective crisis response.
 Candidate does not participate in crisis response planning efforts and does not participate in crisis response.
 Candidate uses evidence-based strategies when participating in crisis response planning.
 And participates in school crisis prevention and/or response teams while advocating for and supporting preventive crisis planning (e.g., promoting safe and violence-free schools and communities).
 And uses data to evaluate the effectiveness of programs or interventions implemented for crisis prevention, crisis response, and crisis recovery.
 Domain Reflections Candidate describes tasks performed without self- evaluation or analysis and does Candidate describes some activities that require competency in preventive and Candidate identifies specific instances of strengths and areas for growth in preventive and responsive services.
 Candidate includes specific, actionable plans for growth in providing and supporting preventive and

-Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices not reflect on specific skills relevant to preventive and responsive services. responsive services.
-And candidate identifies some personal strengths and areas for growth related to preventive and responsive services.
-And candidate describes ways to address areas for further development of preventive and responsive services. responsive services in a variety of contexts (e.g., multi-tiered prevention efforts; effective crisis response).
-And candidate accounts for contextual considerations.
+Compotoncy 0 = Not 1 = Implementing 2 = Implementing 3 = Implementing Competency Implementing Basic Practices Proficient Practices Exemplary Practices not reflect on responsive responsive services specific skills services.
+And candidate in a variety of relevant to describes ways to contexts (e.g., preventive and And candidate address areas for multi-tiered responsive identifies some further prevention efforts; services. personal development of effective crisis strengths and preventive and response). areas for growth responsive services. related to And candidate preventive and accounts for responsive contextual services. considerations.